 About the service

-Community Paediatricians work closely with schools, teachers, school nurses and educational psychologists to ensure that a child is looked after in a joined up way in every environment they experience.
+Community Paediatricians work closely with children young people and families and also teams and professionals from education settings and social care to ensure that a child is looked after in a joined up way in every environment they experience.

-This means that we are very aware of the problems children may have in school and we can suggest help and solutions for behaviour and learning difficulties in school as well as at home.
+This means that we are very aware of the problems or difficulties children may have in school and/or at home and we can work together to ensure the child’s needs are met.

 We have a statutory (legal) duty to tell the local education authority about any preschool children who are likely to need extra help in school.
 To do this we send a referral form to the Local Education Authority which is then discussed in a meeting called the Preschool Forum.
 In this meeting children with extra needs are discussed and appropriate help is allocated.
 More information about this can be found in the Worcestershire Local Offer and Graduated Response